Minutes From the Wiconisco Township

 Old Business:

-The accounts to be paid on a prepared sheet were approved by motion of Sean Flynn and seconded by Kerry Teter with all supervisors voting in favor.
+The accounts to be paid on a prepared sheet were approved by motion of Kerry Teter and seconded by Ron Pinchorski with all supervisors voting in favor.

 New Business: